NelsonPython/tuningGuides/OpenVino.md

 <img alt="Real Model IR" height="260" src="/content/dam/develop/external/us/en/images/openvino-code2.jpg" width="950"/>

-### Configure Input &amp; Output<a id="inpage-nav-4-2"></a>
+### Configure Input and Output<a id="inpage-nav-4-2"></a>

-The information about the input and output layers of the network is stored in the loaded neural network object <strong>net</strong>, and we need to obtain the information about the input and output layers and set the inference execution accuracy of the network by the following two parameters.
+The information about the input and output layers of the network is stored in the loaded neural network object <strong>net</strong>, and we need to obtain the information about the  ef layers and set the inference execution accuracy of the network by the following two parameters:

  - input_info
  - outputs